RichardBradley/liquibase.github.com/documentation/snapshot.md

     }
   }
 }
-Liquibase command 'snapshot' was executed successfully.
 {% endhighlight %}
 </details>
-The `snapshot` command produces a JSON file that contains all your objects and places the file in the same hierarchy as your *changelog*.
+The `snapshot` command produces a JSON file that contains all your objects and places the file in the same directory as your *changelog*.

 Liquibase Community `snapshot` categories:
 + Catalog